 These products will help you flush your entire machine through and through, making it like it’s brand new!

-Shuts Off On Its Own (When Idle or Mid-Brew)
+Keurig Shuts Off On Its Own (During Brewing or When Idle)

 First steps: To troubleshoot this problem, it’s essential to be clear about when the machine shuts itself off.